Community Arts

 Each residency represents a unique collaboration and exchange of community space for community programming content.

-Selected individuals and groups will receive up to 40 hours of free creative time across our multiple performance, office, and rehearsal spaces, with the understanding that this time is used to develop content that will inspire, heal, immerse, and encourage our community members.
+Selected individuals and groups will receive free creative time across our multiple performance, office, and rehearsal spaces, with the understanding that this time is used to develop content that will inspire, heal, immerse, and encourage our community members.
 The Community Arts Staff will co-produce the resulting events and works under the banner of Goddard Riverside and provide additional services and support.

 INSPIRE – boundary-push, play, innovate, explore, excel